 Royal Street gallery hop – Dotted with art galleries, antique stores and street musicians, Royal Street is ideal for window-shopping.

 Carriage rides – Take a carriage ride through the French Quarter.
 Evening or nighttime carriage rides are often the most romantic.
+Or, enjoy a Sunset Jazz Cruise with dinner on the Steamboat Natchez along the Mississippi River.

 Late-night dessert – Nothing beats a late-night trip to Café du Monde for traditional beignets and café au lait.